naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - D. Spill and fill

 A:- B, when a LAg is created between a switch and a WLC, the method of load balancing used is hash-based, using layer 4 source and destination ports.

+176. What is the maximum number of ports you can bundle in a LAG between a WLC and a switch?
+- A. 16
+- B. 8
+- C. 4
+- D. 2

+A:- B, 8 ports

+177. You company has been contracted to implement a 802.11 wireless system for a small town.
+Which type of implementation is this considered?
+- A. WMAN
+- B. WPAN
+- C. WLAN
+- D. WWAN

+A:- A. WMAN -  wireless metro area network

+178. You currently have a WLC with only two physical access ports.
+One port is used for guest network access and the other port is used for your business communications.
+You need to add several other networks to the WLC for your manufacturing and quality control departments.
+What is the simplest and best way to achieve this?
+- A. Upgrade the WLC to accommodate more ports.
+- B. Convert the current access ports to LAGs.
+- C. Convert one of the current access ports to a trunk.
+- D. Add a second WLC to accommodate the new departments.

+A:- C, the simplest and easiest way to accommodate the new requirement is to convert one of the current access ports to a trunk.
+This will allow several VLANs to be carried across one port to the switching equipment

+179. What is the term for a small wireless network that does not extend past 30 feet?
+- A. WPAN
+- B. WLAN
+- C. WMAN
+- D. WWAN

+A:- A: Wireless Personal Area Network - used for personal wireless connectivity.
+Bluetooth is a common WPAN

+180. You have been asked by your manager to configure a port for a new WAP to be installed for your WLC.
+How should you configure the port?
+- A. Access port
+- B. Wireless port
+- C. Trunk port
+- D. LAG port

+A:- when installing a wireless access point onto a WLC the port should be configured as a trunk port.
+This will allow management and data traffic to be tagged.
+This will also be a future proof design for additional networks in the future.